ImplementsLegend/VaultJewelPurposer/README.md

 ### Tutorial

-1. craft jewel purposer (duh!)
+1. craft jewel purposer (use jei)
-   (crafting recipe here)
 2. put your jewels inside (works with hoppers)
-3. create new puropse with "+" or navigate to existing one with '<' and '>' buttons
+3. create new purpose with "+" or navigate to existing one with '<' and '>' buttons
 4. insert your tool
 5. configure attributes to perfect your tool
 - '/' divides value by 10